Scripta-Qumranica-Electronica/SQE_API/README.md

 ## Usage

 This project is generally intended to be run from docker images.
-As such it uses several environment variables to configure several variable settings.
+As such it uses several environment variables to configure project settings.
+You can set these as environment variables using the -e switch and docker run, or within a docker-compose file (see the example [docker-compose.yml](https://github.com/Scripta-Qumranica-Electronica/SQE_API/blob/integration-tests/docker/deploy/docker-compose.yml)).

 Database connection settings: